Textualize/textual/docs/guide/reactivity.md

 If you type in to the input now, the greeting will expand to fit the content.
 If you were to set `layout=False` on the reactive attribute, you should see that the box remains the same size when you type.

-### Recompose

-An alternative to a refresh is *recompose*.
-If you set `recompose=True` on a reactive, then Textual will remove all the child widgets and call [`compose()`][textual.widget.Widget.compose] again, when the reactive attribute changes.
-The process of removing and mounting new widgets occurs in a single update, so it will appear as though the content has simply updated.

-The following example uses recompose:

-=== "refresh03.py"

-    ```python hl_lines="10 12-13"
-    --8<-- "docs/examples/guide/reactivity/refresh03.py"
-    ```

-    1. Setting `recompose=True` will cause all child widgets to be removed and `compose` called again to add new widgets.
-    2. This `compose()` method will be called when `who` is changed.

-=== "refresh03.tcss"

-    ```css
-    --8<-- "docs/examples/guide/reactivity/refresh03.tcss"
-    ```

-=== "Output"

-    ```{.textual path="docs/examples/guide/reactivity/refresh03.py" press="P,a,u,l"}
-    ```

-While the end-result is quite similar, this code works quite differently from previous example.
-The main difference between a simple refresh and a recompose is that a recompose will create an entirely new set of child widgets.
-So when the `who` attribute changes, the `Name` widget will replace it's `Label` with a new instance (with updated content).

-!!! warning

-    You should avoid storing a reference to child widgets when using recompose.
-    Better to [query](../guide/queries.md) for a child widget when you need them.

-It is important to note that any child widgets will have their state reset after a recompose.
-For simple content, that doesn't matter much.
-But widgets with an internal state (such as [`DataTable`](../widgets/data_table.md), [`Input`](../widgets/input.md), or [`TextArea`](../widgets/text_area.md)) would not be particularly useful if recomposed.

-Recomposing is slightly less efficient that a simple refresh, and best avoided if you need to update rapidly or you have many child widgets.
-That said, it can often simplify your code.
-Let's look at a practical example.
-First a version *without* recompose:

-=== "recompose01.py"

-    ```python hl_lines="20 26-27"
-    --8<-- "docs/examples/guide/reactivity/recompose01.py"
-    ```

-    1. Called when the `time` attribute changes.
-    2. Update the time once a second.

-=== "Output"

-    ```{.textual path="docs/examples/guide/reactivity/recompose01.py" }
-    ```

-This display a clock, which updates once a second.
-The code is quite straightforward, but note how we format the time in two places; in `compose()` *and* `watch_time()`.
-We can simplify by recomposing rather than updating:

-=== "recompose02.py"

-    ```python hl_lines="15"
-    --8<-- "docs/examples/guide/reactivity/recompose02.py"
-    ```

-=== "Output"

-    ```{.textual path="docs/examples/guide/reactivity/recompose02.py" }
-    ```

-In this version, the app is recomposed when the `time` attribute changes, which replaces the `Digits` widget with a new instance and updated time.
-There's no need for the `watch_time` method, because the new `Digits` instance will already show the current time.

 ## Validation

 The next superpower we will look at is _validation_, which can check and potentially modify a value you assign to a reactive attribute.